utopia-foss/dantro/doc/plotting/plot_manager.rst

 * Skipping will have fewer side effects if it is triggered as early as possible.
 * If skipping is triggered by a built-in plot creator method, it is taken care that this happens *before* directory creation.
-* If :py:class:`dantro.plot_creators.pcr_base.SkipPlot` is raised at a later point, this *might* lead to intermediate directories having been created.
+* If :py:class:`dantro.exceptions.SkipPlot` is raised at a later point, this *might* lead to intermediate directories having been created.

 .. note::